universal-packages/universal-express-controllers-session/README.md

 ## Global middleware

-By installing this package a global middleware is going to be loaded automatically by the `ExpressApp`.
+By installing this package a global middleware is going to be loaded automatically by the `ExpressControllers`.

 ## Global methods
 #### **`initialize([options: ExpressSessionOptions])`**

-Set up the global middleware session options before loading the `ExpressApp`.
+Set up the global middleware session options before loading the `ExpressControllers`.

 ```js
 import { initialize } from '@universal-packages/express-controllers-session'